 This article has perhaps been too bold already in defining how new art forms will look and behave, given that few instances exist so far.
 But it's still worth drawing some lessons from the traits just discussed.

 Upon reading that art is becoming a collaborative effort, many will immediately object that any artistic expression of value must come from a single person, or at least receive strong leadership from someone like a movie or theater director.
-And perhaps it's true that successful new artworks have a director or ultimate authority.
+And perhaps it’s true that successful new artworks need a director or ultimate authority.

-A work created by a single author or artist in a fixed period of time can have an integrity that gives it the power that makes us return over and over to our favorite works.
+We know that a work created by a single author or artist in a fixed period of time can have an integrity that gives it the power that makes us return over and over to our favorite works.
 In literature, a narrative underlies the work that may infuse it an many levels; even if the explicit progress of the plot does not demonstrate a unifying theme, other aspects of the work that are less obvious may fill in the narrative.
 These less apparent aspects are also responsible for giving many musical works an implicit narrative.
 A visual work may provide a narrative at a glance or maintain its integrity in some other way.
-In all these cases the artist's genius is responsible for creating a single intent.
+In all these cases the artist’s genius is responsible for creating a single intent.

 The new collaborative art certainly faces the challenge of keeping coherent.
 The babble of twentieth-century broadcasting led to a dismantling of meaning and its dissolution into manipulative phraseology, as caught by Samuel Beckett in Lucky's speech in Waiting for Godot.
 The blogosphere threatens to be worse: scads of little-known individuals contributing minuscule comments on evanescent controversies from unknown perspectives with unstated assumptions.